lucasviola/takeaway-email-service/readme.md

 My whole idea here was to receive the message and be able to quickly respond to the client and do the heavy lifting asynchronously using a queuing system so we could quickly respond to the client.
-I decided to use RabbitMQ be cause we would gain dead letter queues for failed messages (which would add more reliability so we do not lose messages) and because if we wanted to scale horizontally we could easily do it by adding more consumers (just spin up a new machine and you got yourself a consumer).
+I decided to use RabbitMQ because we would gain dead letter queues for failed messages (which would add more reliability so we do not lose messages) and because if we wanted to scale horizontally we could easily do it by adding more consumers(just spin up a new machine and you got yourself a new consumer to double the power).

-I ended up not using RabbitMQ but using a plain laravel database queue instead.
+I ended up not using RabbitMQ but using a standard laravel database queue instead.
-We still get the horizontal scalability and high response time, but not the retries.
+We still get the horizontal scalability and fast response time, but not the retries (altough we have a log of the failed jobs in the DB so we could retry them if wanted).

 ## Things I would improve

 1. Use RabbitMQ instead of laravel's database queue

-2. Add integration testing
+2. Add more integration testing
+Since PHP is not my area of expertise I had a hard time finding the required tools for doing it the right way.